o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    worldPosition.x += 5.0;
    ```
 1. Save your file and look at the Editor.
 The shader ball should now be completely rendered at an offset!

-   * Note that the shadow is still in the original position.
-We'll be correcting this later on in the tutorial when we add a custom shadowmap with pixel shader.
-For brevity, we are not covering the vertex-only shadowmap shader in the tutorial and instead using the StandardPBR one.
-After finishing this tutorial, see if you can add and adjust the vertex-only shadow (used for opaque materials that don't have alpha-cutout) yourself!
+   Note that the shadow is still in the original position.
+This is because we are not covering the vertex-only shadowmap shader in the tutorial and instead using the StandardPBR one for brevity.
+We will be adding a custom shadowmap with pixel shader later on in the tutorial.
+However, after finishing this tutorial, see if you can add and adjust the vertex-only shadow (used for opaque materials that don't have alpha-cutout) yourself!

 {{< image-width src="/images/atom-guide/vegetation-bending-tutorial/fulloffset.png" width="100%" alt="The shader ball in the Editor, after the offset is applied to both forward and depth pass." >}}